lint12/refinedELLEWebPortal/README.md

 - [x] Include class invite code for professors/TAs
 - [x] Include add additional class functionality for students
 - [ ] Color Code the modules based on how they are performing
+- [ ] Finish the student lookup functionality for professors
 - [ ] Request for an API to get how students are doing relative to their classmates

 ### Register Page